echou/zeebe/docs/src/basics/job-workers.md

 parallel flows.
 We recommend completing jobs with only those variables that need to be changed.

 If the job worker could not successfully complete its work, it can inform the broker of this failure by sending a fail job command.
-Fail job messages include a retries number.
+Fail job commands include the number of remaining retries.
 If this is a positive number then the job will be immediately activatable again, and a worker could try to process it again.
 If it is zero or negative however, an incident will be raised and the job will not be activatable until the incident is resolved.